icordjs/icord/src/packages/logger/README.md

 ## About

-- A framework for developing bots based using discord.js.
+- A library for logging your projects to a new level!

 # 📦 Installation